Jett Pangan: Solo work and Jett Pangan Group (1995–2001)

 When the Dawn disbanded in 1995, Pangan moved on to work as a recording company executive and was later persuaded to release the solo album, Spell.
 Not long after, the Jett Pangan Group was formed and successfully released two albums.

 They disbanded in 2001 with Pangan continuing to perform with the Dawn.

-Theater Arts
+Theater career

 In between touring and recording, Pangan finds time to act in musical theater.
 In 2001, his first musical theater involvement was in the rock opera Jesus Christ Superstar together with fellow musicians Rico Blanco and Noel Cabangon.
 He was also involved in local productions of Jekyll and Hyde and Nine.
 He would later play the lead role in an international musical production of Stephen Soundheim's Sweeney Todd: The Demon Barber of Fleet Street in 2019 alongside actress/singer Lea Salonga.